OpenBB-finance/OpenBB/website/content/bot/reference/discord/economy/glbonds.md

 # glbonds

 This command allows the user to retrieve an overview of global bonds.
-The overview includes information about the type of bonds, the amount of each bond, the rate of return, and the duration of the bond.
+It includes information about the type of bond, the rate of return, yield, and yield change.
 The data is presented in an easy to read format and can be used to inform decisions about investing in global bonds.

 ### Usage